Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Investigating particle removal by drops

 \section{Investigating particle removal by drops}

 Self-cleaning surfaces are solid surfaces that can be easily cleaned by the passage of liquid drops.
 These surfaces were originally inspired by the lotus leaf.
-Despite being exposed to mud and dirt, the lotus leaf remains clean because raindrops and fog can easily capture the dirt particles while rolling off the leaf.
-When a drop slides across a surface and collides with a particle, several forces are involved, including sliding and rolling friction between the particle and the solid substrate, and capillary and hydrodynamic forces between the particle and the drop.
-Here, we demonstrate how all the different ingredients of our coupled DEM-LBM method can be combined to study the mechanism of particle removal by drops on a flat solid substrate in 3D.
+Despite being exposed to dust and dirt, the lotus leaf remains clean because raindrops and fog can easily capture dust/dirt particles while rolling off the leaf~\citep{barthlott_purity_1997,geyer_when_2020}.
+When a drop slides across a surface and collides with a particle, several forces are involved, including sliding and rolling friction between the particle and the solid surface, and capillary and hydrodynamic forces between the particle and the drop.
+In this section, we demonstrate how all the different ingredients of our coupled LBM--DEM method can be combined to study the mechanism of particle removal by drops on a flat solid surface in three dimensions.